Toyota Tundra Price Summary

 Toyota Motor Engineering & Manufacturing (Toyota) is recalling certain 2022-2025 Toyota Tundra and Tundra Hybrid vehicles.
 Moisture may enter the reverse light assemblies and cause a light failure.

 Remedy: Dealers will replace both reverse light assemblies and repair the wire harnesses as necessary, free of charge.
-Interim letters notifying owners of the safety risk were mailed in July 2025.Some owner n...
+Owner letters were mailed May 23, 2026.
+This is a phased recall.
+Owners may contact Toyot...

 BACK OVER PREVENTION:SOFTWARE